masterypro/docker-pg9.4-client/README.md

 Being based on phusion\baseimage image (despite docker's best practices) this image is suitable for several pg-based appliance like:

+NB: no postgres inside

  - londiste replication (if you need only few tables, there is no alternatives yet)

- - postgres 9.4 being ready for barman replication which requires ssh access

  - barman (backup manager from 2nd Quadrant for postgres databases)